Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Temporal invariance of Lindblad operators

 \subsection{Coincident degeneracy}

 If $E_{1}=E_{2}$ is not a fundamental physical constraint and, in principle, one may also have $E_{2}=E_{1}+\Delta E$, then the previous consideration applies for any infinitesimal $\Delta E>0$.
-The eigenstates and other properties should then be understood as the corresponding limits $\Delta E\rightarrow 0$.
+The eigenstates and other properties of $H$ and $L_{j}$ should then be understood as the corresponding limits $\Delta E\rightarrow 0$.
+This implies that $L_{j}$ are T-invariant and compliant with (\ref{TLTL}).